Harold's Cross: Mount Jerome Cemetery

 At one side of Harold's Cross is Mount Jerome Cemetery, as mentioned in Joyce's Ulysses, originally one of the residences of an extensive family named Shaw.
 It is considered Dublin's most gothic cemetery.
 People buried there include Thomas Davis, George Russell (AE), and Oscar Wilde's father, William Wilde, and mother, in addition to members of the Guinness family and deceased members of the Royal Irish Constabulary.
 The remains of French Huguenots once buried in St. Peter's Churchyard, Peter's Row (now the location of the Dublin YMCA), which was demolished in the 1980s, are interred here.
 Other graves include those of mathematician William Rowan Hamilton and playwright John Millington Synge.
 The cemetery was operated from 1837 to 1984 by a private company and now belongs to the Massey family.

 The creation of the cemetery at Mount Jerome in 1836 by the Protestant Church of Ireland was to counteract the popularity of burials, even among people of their own fraternity at that time, for the new Glasnevin Cemetery opened in 1832.
 Initially Mount Jerome was an exclusively Protestant cemetery but was later opened up to Catholic burials.
 There is now also a distinct Islamic plot, to the right near the entrance.

 Hospice

 The suburb is also home to Dublin's first hospice, Our Lady's Hospice, Harold's Cross.
 This palliative care facility was founded in 1879 in a house called Our Lady's Mount (formerly Greenmount), which was previously the Mother House of the Religious Sisters of Charity.
 Mary Aikenhead, founder of the Sisters of Charity order, lived in Our Lady's Mount from 1845 onwards.
 She bought a large Georgian house at Greenmount from an abolitionist family called Webb who were members of the Society of Friends (Quakers), after she offered more than a rival bid from Mount Jerome cemetery.
 A new hospice building was commenced in 1886, and many more buildings followed.

 Transport

 Harold's Cross is served by Dublin Bus route 16, 82, F1, F2, F3 and S2.
-Dublin Bus also provides a Dublin Bus Nitelink service (49N) on Friday, Saturday nights and on public holidays at 00:00, 02:00 and 04:00.